zenodraft/zenodraft/README.md

     zenodraft deposition show prereserved $RECORD_ID
     ```

-    Returns the prereserved doi of the draft deposition with id $RECORD_ID.
+    Returns the prereserved doi of the draft deposition with id `$RECORD_ID`.

     Typical usage in automation is to capture the printed value like so: